Tuya-Community/edgex-device-tuya-go/README.md

          minimum: "0"
          maximum: "86400"

-   deviceCommands:	# Defined here are device commands
+   deviceCommands:	# The device commands.
      -
-       name: switch_1	# You can set this name as same as the resource name
+       name: switch_1	# You can set this name to the same value as the resource name.
        readWrite: "RW"
        isHidden: false
        resourceOperations:
-         - { deviceResource: "switch_1" }	# Resources corresponding to this command
+         - { deviceResource: "switch_1" }	# The resources that are managed in this command.
      -
        name: countdown_1
        readWrite: "RW"